icarus-sim/icarus/README.md

 Icarus is a Python-based discrete-event simulator for evaluating caching performance in Information Centric Networks (ICN).

 Icarus is not bound to any specific ICN architecture.
-Its design allows to implement and evalute new caching policies or caching and routing strategy with few lines of code.
+Its design allows users to implement and evalute new caching policies or caching and routing strategy with few lines of code.

 This document explains how to configure and run the simulator.